Multimodal Representation Alignment for Cross-modal Information Retrieval

 \subsubsection{Image-to-Text Retrieval}

 The results are shown in \autoref{tab:img2txt}.
-We can see that, among all multimodal models, CLIP outperforms BLIP for IMDB and Flickr30K datasets when using cosine similarity, while BLIP performs better than CLIP on MS-COCO for image-to-text retrieval.
-Both CLIP and BLIP outperform Meta-Transfomer by large margins, whose performance is as worse as those of combined unimodal models.
+Note that retrieval results using images are not equal to those using texts (non-symmetrical), since, as shown in \autoref{fig:heatmap}, the cross-modality cosine similarity matrices are not symmetric.\footnote{ In our experiments, given an embedding in one modality, we compute the cosine similarity against \emph{all} embeddings in the other modality, and vice versa. } We can see that, among all VLMs, CLIP outperforms BLIP on IMDB and Flickr30K datasets when using cosine similarity, while BLIP performs better than CLIP on MS-COCO for image-to-text retrieval.
+Both CLIP and BLIP outperform Meta-Transformer by large margins, whose performance is as poor as those of combined unimodal models.